Josh Hartnett

 Joshua Daniel Hartnett (born July 21, 1978) is an American actor.
 He began his career on ABC's drama series Cracker (1997–1998), after which he became known as a teen idol through starring parts in films such as Halloween H20: 20 Years Later, The Faculty (both 1998), The Virgin Suicides (1999), Pearl Harbor, O, Black Hawk Down (all 2001), and 40 Days and 40 Nights (2002).

 Hartnett continued to work steadily throughout the 2000s, with a mix of leading and supporting roles in Hollywood Homicide (2003), Wicker Park (2004), Sin City (2005), The Black Dahlia, Lucky Number Slevin (both 2006), 30 Days of Night (2007), August (2008), and I Come with the Rain (2009).
-He experienced a career resurgence with his roles as Ernest Lawrence in Oppenheimer (2023) and a serial killer in Trap (2024).
+He experienced a career resurgence with his roles as Ernest Lawrence in Oppenheimer (2023), a serial killer in Trap (2024), and a family husband in Verity (2026).

 On television, Hartnett portrayed Ethan Chandler on the Showtime fantasy series Penny Dreadful (2014–2016).
-He also appeared in an episode of Black Mirror in 2023 and guest-starred on The Bear from 2024 to 2025.
+He also appeared in an episode of Black Mirror (2023) and guest-starred in The Bear (2024–2026).

 Early life and education

-Hartnett was born in Saint Paul, Minnesota.
-The son of Daniel Thomas Hartnett and Wendy Anne (née Kronstedt), he was raised by his father, a building manager and former guitarist for Al Green, and his stepmother, Molly, an artist.
-He has three younger siblings named Jake, Joe, and Jessica.
+Joshua Daniel Hartnett was born on July 21, 1978, in Saint Paul, Minnesota, the eldest child of Daniel Thomas Hartnett and Wendy Anne (née Kronstedt).
+He was raised by his father, a building manager and former guitarist for Al Green, and his stepmother, Molly, an artist.
+He has three younger siblings.
 Hartnett was raised Catholic, attending Nativity of Our Lord Catholic School.
 At Minneapolis South High School, he played football, but a knee injury forced him off the team when he was 16.
-He went on to try youth theater, where he acted in productions of The Adventures of Tom Sawyer and Guys and Dolls and attracted attention from a talent scout.
-Originally interested in becoming a painter, he decided to become a film actor while working in a video rental shop, where he became acquainted with films such as Trainspotting, 12 Monkeys, and The Usual Suspects.
+He tried youth theater, acting in productions of The Adventures of Tom Sawyer and Guys and Dolls, and attracted attention from a talent scout.
+Originally interested in becoming a painter, he decided to pursue film acting while working in a video rental shop, where he became acquainted with films such as Trainspotting, 12 Monkeys, and The Usual Suspects.

-After Hartnett graduated from high school in 1996, he moved to Purchase, New York, to attend the Conservatory of Theatre Arts & Film at the State University of New York at Purchase.
-He was expelled after writing a letter to the dean contending that the college's evaluation system stifled students' creativity.
-At the age of 19, Hartnett moved to Los Angeles at the recommendation of his manager, Nancy Kremer, who had previously helped him book television commercials.
+After graduating from high school in 1996, Hartnett moved to Purchase, New York to attend the Conservatory of Theatre Arts & Film at the State University of New York at Purchase.
+He was expelled after writing a letter to the dean arguing that the college's evaluation system stifled students' creativity.
+At 19, he moved to Los Angeles at the recommendation of his manager, Nancy Kremer, who had previously helped him book television commercials.